Cecilia (band): Music

 The band's pop music sound is focused around the three-part vocal harmonies provided by lead singers Laura and Allison along with backing vocals by their mother Jeannie, which are reminiscent of the Indigo Girls and Mariah Carey.
-The vocals are supported by Drew's catchy lead guitar riffs, often evoking Dave Matthews and Tim Reynolds comparisons and Kevin Jacoby's melodic bass lines, often in the style of Fleetwood Mac's John McVie.
+The vocals are supported by Drew's lead guitar riffs, often evoking Dave Matthews and Tim Reynolds comparisons and Kevin Jacoby's melodic bass lines, often in the style of Fleetwood Mac's John McVie.
 Patriarch Ken plays drums as well as adding vocals and guitar parts (often simultaneously).
 Ken is known for playing a bare-bones "street kit" that includes a Djembe as an all-purpose drum.

 The band's final lineup consisted of: